-Community Engagement
+Strengthening Community Engagement

-Over nearly two decades of public service, Mayor Stephanie Piko has made community connection more than a campaign promise—it is the foundation of her leadership.
-Her approach to civic engagement isn’t about surface-level outreach.
+Over two decades of public service, Mayor Stephanie Piko has made community connection more than a campaign promise—it is the foundation of her leadership.
+Her approach to community engagement isn’t about surface-level outreach.
 It is strategic, inclusive, and built to last.
 From new infrastructure and digital tools to neighborhood-level programs and citywide partnerships, Mayor Piko’s administration is strengthening the social fabric of Centennial one initiative at a time.

 Building Bridges Across Generations